 Having a good mix of different kinds of credit may have a positive impact on your credit score by showing lenders that you can be responsible with several different types of accounts.
 In fact, your credit mix counts for 10% of your FICO score.

 A good mix of credit includes both revolving credit — such as credit cards and home equity lines of credit (HELOC) — and installment loans like car loans, mortgages, and student loans.
-Payday and title loans do not factor into your credit mix, but failure to pay them can hurt your credit score if they are sold to collections agencies.[6]
+Payday and title loans do not factor into your credit mix, but failure to pay them can hurt your credit score if collections agencies take over your unpaid debt.
+Diversifying your credit portfolio is a possible credit score hack that can enhance your credit profile.

 Credit reports aren’t perfect.
 In fact, they often contain inaccurate information that can damage your credit score.
 In a Consumer Reports study, 34% of volunteers found at least one error on their credit reports, and 29% found errors relating to their personal information.[6]